Th3Flunky/Th3Flunky/README.md

-- 👋 Hi, I’m @Th3Flunky or Just the TheFlunky.
+Hi, I’m @Th3Flunky or Just the TheFlunky.
-- 👀
+Whats a Flunky you ask?

 Flun·ky
 /ˈfləNGkē/
 noun *derogatory